15 Reasons You May Have Low Pool Pump Pressure

 14. Pump motor issues

-A failing or inefficient motor can mean pool pump low pressure resulting in reducing the vacuum’s suction power.
+A failing or inefficient motor can mean the pool pump is low pressure, reducing the vacuum’s suction power.

-Regularly inspect the pool pump motor for signs of wear, overheating, or failure, and consult a pool professional if necessary for repairs or replacements.
-If the bearings are going you will hear a high-pitched squeal when it is running.
+Regularly inspect the pool pump motor for signs of wear, overheating, or failure, and consult a pool professional for repairs or replacements if necessary.
+If the bearings are going, you will hear a high-pitched squeal when it is running.

 15. Debris build-up in the pool